 How will Brexit affect universities and students?

-A guide to what EU membership has historically meant for students and UK universities, and how Brexit could change things.
+A guide to what EU membership historically meant for students and UK universities, and how Brexit will change things.

-What has the EU traditionally done for students in the UK?
+What did the EU traditionally do for students in the UK?

 Studying abroad with ease

 The EU’s freedom of movement rules enabled easier immigration to other European countries, simplifying the process of studying abroad for both UK and EU students alike.
 Between 1987 and 2013, over 200,000 UK students studied at European universities through the Erasmus programme.